West Highland Way - 7 Days & 6 Nights7 Days & 6 Nights 4.8 Read 1293 reviews

 Craigbank is a friendly family-run guesthouse, nestling near the foot of mighty Ben More, and ideally situated in the centre of Crianlarich village.
 The house, which dates from the late 1800s, has been recently refurbished by the new owners and has been sympathetically modernised throughout.

-After Crianlarich you enjoy a period of secluded woodland walking before making your way back to the valley floor and through farmland surrounded by towering highland scenery.
+After Crianlarich you enjoy a section of secluded woodland walking before making your way back to the valley floor and through farmland surrounded by towering mountains.

 The scenery is stunning, and now that you are getting into your stride you will love the fast-going on military roads.
-After leaving Tyndrum you follow the valley to Bridge of Orchy with the magnicicent Beinn Dorain ahead of you and the railway on your right.
+After leaving Tyndrum follow the valley to Bridge of Orchy with the magnificent Beinn Dorain ahead of you and the railway on your right.